PenfoldTechnology/github-actions-include/README.md

 Whether to include a warning README in `.github/workflows` that tells developers not to make changes in that folder, but in the folder specified by `workflowsDir`.

+## Partials

+A partial file consists of part of a GitHub Actions workflow configuration.
+It can be anything from a step, job, single line, whatever you like.
+The library is only performing an interpolation of the contents of a partial file, it enforces no rules on what a partial contain.

+Partial files should be named like this: `partial_name.yml`

+To include a partial in your workflow, use the `#!include()` directive.

+The include directive accepts one argument only, the name of a partial file.
+You can ommit the `.yml` file extension from the name.

+The include directive is indent-sensitive, meaning the partial contents for an include will be placed at the same level of indentation as the include directive.

 ## License

 Create by [Penfold](https://getpenfold.com) and released under the MIT license.